Skip to main content

 This is a book that I was excited to pick up based on the reviews I saw, so it is unfortunate that it didn't quite hit the mark for me.
 Saying that, the structure of this book is solid.
 I agree with the descriptions of the five ways that Christians can depart from the true Gospel and think it's an excellent framework to work through, especially when evaluating the teachings of our churches.
 I appreciated learning more about the fallacies that are easy to fall into, and what can cause Christians to drift into victimhood, dryness, superficiality, pragmatism, or legalism, making us more alert as to what could make our ministries falter.

 Where I had difficulties with the book was more with the execution of the language.
-Unfortunately, I learnt early in the book that the author was known for writing on the Gospel-centred movement, which meant that this particular phrase was included on nearly every page of the page, with some of the last chapters utilizing the words of Gospel-centredness in some manner in nearly every paragraph.
+Unfortunately, I learnt early in the book that the author was known for writing on the Gospel-centred movement, which meant that this particular phrase was included on nearly every page of the book, with some of the last chapters utilizing the words of Gospel-centredness in some manner in nearly every paragraph.
 I'm sad to say that with the repetition, the phrase quickly lost meaning for me and made the sentences tedious to read when encountering it as frequently as I did.
 I recognize that it may be a minor point of issue with the book as a whole; however, it drastically affected readability of the text.
 For those who are affiliated with The Gospel Coalition and the previous Young, Restless, and Reformed movement (particularly if you're male), you may find greater value in this book, but I'm afraid that I was not the right audience for this book, even if I did like the main arguments presented against Gospel drift.

 Book Summary